corona-warn-app/cwa-app-ios/Kurzwahl2020/SwiftUI Doc & Help.md

     * Minimize sources of truth
     * Understand your data
     * Build a great app!

-    ### Combine in Practice
-    * 22.30 Integrating Combine
-    * 23:55 use Interface Builder to create a target action: @IBAction func valueChanged(_ sender: UITextField)

 Anatomy of an Update
 Understanding Your Data